oktopuslinky/cs4348project1/devlog.md

 # 10/29/2025 3:30 PM

+SESSION START
 After finishing the first devlog entry, I want to now create files where the programs will live.
 During this session, I plan to create the files for the programs and declare all functions necessary to give direction to how I want to complete this project.
 I will also write what each function does, ensuring that I can look back at this in the next session and immediately know what to write.
 I will leave the content inside of the functions for the next sections.

+# 10/29/2025

+SESSION END
+I finished creating all of the necessary files and functions.
+I have not declared any of the parameters for the functions, as I believe those can be written in later based on what the function needs.
+I wrote comments for all of the non-main functions, helping give a clear understanding of how each function operates.
+Next, I plan to start working on each file one-by-one.